n1ghthavvk/stellaris-evorin/steam-workshop/description.md

 As of Mod Version 1.5.1 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=819148835]Planetary Diversity[/url] is fully compatible!
 It is now possible to use the "Eldest Sibling" Origin with a home world from that mod.
-Even the [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1732437279]Planetary Diversity - Exotic World[/url] ones!
 Any randomly generated worlds will also spawn using the Planetary Diversity list of normal and rare planet classes.

 As of Mod Version 1.6.0 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1121692237]Gigastructural Engineering[/url] will allow you to build a Birch World around the supermassive black hole featured by the "Legacy of Nine Suns" origin (a new save game is required).

 All of the added features above are optional.
 There's no need to subscribe to any more mods, if you don't want to do so in the first place.

 This mod should also be fully compatible with almost any other mod (even those adding more origins).
 No vanilla files were touched.
-There's two small exceptions: I have overwritten the following events: [code]colony.50 # Allowed Subterranean Civilization to fire on empire capitals[/code][code]utopia.2650 # fixed The Chosen One getting the Psionic trait[/code]
+There's one small exception: I have overwritten the following event: [code]colony.50 # Allowed Subterranean Civilization to fire on empire capitals[/code]

 [h1]Endorsed Translations in Unsupported Languages[/h1]
 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2977692167][img]https://steamuserimages-a.akamaihd.net/ugc/2076767296794399254/D50CD23603B38450350F836D9E5C7506F3D98CF8/[/img][/url]